Happy-harshita/FPGA-MINI-VSD-SQUADRON/Implementation (T3).md

 - If your FPGA is transmitting data, you should see it displayed in the PuTTY terminal window.

 - Always refer to the VSDSquadron FM board's documentation and the datasheet for specific instructions and specifications.

+- Troubleshooting: If you encounter errors, carefully read the error messages and refer to the documentation or online resources for help.